DiegoAgui/Inventory-system/README.md

 ## Description

-This project is an example of a RESTful API developed with FastAPI that allows you to perform CRUD (Create, Read, Update, Delete) operations on a products model.
+This project is an  little example of a RESTful API developed with FastAPI that allows you to perform CRUD (Create, Read, Update, Delete) operations on a products model.
 It is designed with an academic focus so that backend programming learners can use it as a starting point and start working on it.

 ## Functionalities